Koen-Kraaijveld/SAS-Analysis-BSC/README.md

 code in order to access.
 Alternatively, a 30-day trial version can also be downloaded.

-In addition to this, running the evaluation scripts requires Python 3.8.

 Installation
 ------------
 The following steps can be followed to ensure that the